BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 For example, the pixel-brush engine is simple and allows you to do most of your basic work, but if you do a lot of painting, the color smudge brush engine might be more useful.
 Even though it's slower to use than the Pixel Brush engine, its mixing of colors allows you to work faster.

-If you want something totally different than that, the sketch brush engine helps with making messy lines, and the shape brush engine allows you to make big flats quickly.
+If you want something totally different from that, the sketch brush engine helps with making messy lines, and the shape brush engine allows you to make big flats quickly.
 There are a lot of cool effects inside Krita's brush engines, so try them all out, and be sure to check the chapters on each.

 You can configure these effects via the Brush Settings drop-down, which can be quickly accessed via :kbd:`f5`.
 These configurations can then be saved into presets, which you can quickly access with :kbd:`f6` or the Brush Presets docker.